 These wonderful gardens not only have beautiful displays of flowers, but the views from up here are also unbeatable!
 Visit the Songbird Gardens for endless photo opportunities!

 Location: 500 No. 1 Line, off Pohangina Valley East Road.

 8. Horse trek or go on a 4×4 safari at Makoura Lodge

-This rural retreat is packed with activities to make the most of the wonderful Manawatu countyside.
-Go on a horse trek complete with river crossing, waterfalls and breathtaking viewpoints.
+This rural retreat is packed with activities to make the most of the wonderful Manawatu countryside.
+Go on a horse trek complete with river crossings, waterfalls and breathtaking viewpoints.
 Alternatively, there’s a 4×4 safari taking you over the craziest of obstacles or some simple fun with clay bird shooting and hole-in-one golf.